thezerothcat/LaMulanaRandomizer/README.txt

 -----------------------------
 Ability to start the game with a subweapon instead of a main weapon, although using quickswap keys will cause the game to crash.

+Ring has been added to configurable items.
+A new setting has been added to spawn a ladder after defeating Ushumgallu in Dimensional Corridor for those who don't like having to do the damage boost.

 Custom placement now allows specification of starting weapon and items, mantra skip/automatic upgraded Key Sword, and placement of Medicine of the Mind instead of Vessel.

+Assorted bugfixes.

 1.38:
 -----------------------------